 Check the following settings before performing advanced autotuning by reference.
 The message "NO-OP" indicating that the settings are not appropriate will be displayed, if all of the following conditions are not met.
-The SERVORACK and the integral is the setting of the following conditions are not met.

-- The SERVOPACK must be in Servo Ready status (Refer to 4.8.4). - There must be no overtravel. - The servomotor power must be OFF. - The position control must be selected when the servomotor power is ON. - The gain selection switch must be in manual switching mode (Pn139.0 = 0). - Gain setting 1 must be selected. - The test without a motor function must be disabled (Pn00C.0 = 0). - All alarms and warnings must be cleared. - The hardwire baseblock (HWBB) must be disabled. - The write prohibited setting (Fn010) must be set to Write permitted (P.0000). - The tuning-less function must be disabled (Pn170.0 = 0).
+- The SERVOPACK must be in Servo Ready status (Refer to 4.6.4). - There must be no overtravel. - The servomotor power must be OFF. - The position control must be selected when the servomotor power is ON. - The gain selection switch must be in manual switching mode (Pn139.0 = 0). - Gain setting 1 must be selected. - The test without a motor function must be disabled (Pn00C.0 = 0). - All alarms and warnings must be cleared. - The hardwire baseblock (HWBB) must be disabled. - The write prohibited setting (Fn010) must be set to Write permitted (P.0000). - The tuning-less function must be disabled (Pn170.0 = 0).